-Unlocks the driver's door when the ignition switch is moved out of the ON (II) position.
+Unlocks the driver's door or all doors and tailgate when the ignition switch is moved out of the ON (II) position.

 - 1. Make sure the shift lever is in the Park (P) position (A/T vehicles). - 2.
 Turn the ignition switch to the ON (II) position, and make sure to close the driver's door.